 The weight comes from your packaging BOMs multiplied by your sales volume per country.
 The rate comes from each country's PRO, published annually.
 The eco-modulation multiplier adjusts the rate up or down based on how recyclable your packaging is.

-Each country sets its own rates through its national PRO: ECOEMBES in Spain, CITEO in France, the dual systems (like Grner Punkt/DSD, Interseroh, Reclay) in Germany, CONAI in Italy, Afvalfonds Verpakkingen in the Netherlands, and SPV in Portugal.
+Each country sets its own rates through its national PRO: ECOEMBES in Spain, CITEO in France, the dual systems (like Grüner Punkt/DSD, Interseroh, Reclay) in Germany, CONAI in Italy, Verpact (formerly Afvalfonds) in the Netherlands, and SPV in Portugal.
 Rates change every year, usually published in Q4 for the following year.

 2026 fee rates by country and material